How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Abstract

 \section{Abstract}

-{ In a recent paper \cite{juodis2021incidental} (JR) show that the application of the CD test proposed by \cite{pesaran2004general} to residuals from panels with latent factors results in over-rejection and propose a randomized test statistic to correct for over-rejection, and add a screening component to achieve power.
-This paper considers the same problem but from a different perspective and shows that the standard CD test remains valid if the latent factors are weak, and proposes a simple bias-corrected CD test, labelled }CD*{ , which is shown to be asymptotically normal, irrespective of whether the latent factors are weak or strong.
-This result is shown to hold for pure latent factor models as well as for panel regressions with latent factors.
-Small sample properties of the } CD$^{\text{*}}$ { test are investigated by Monte Carlo experiments and are shown to have the correct size and satisfactory power for both Gaussian and non-Gaussian errors.
-In contrast, it is found that JR's test tends to over-reject in the case of panels with non-Gaussian errors, and have low power against spatial network alternatives.
-The use of the }CD$^{\text{*} }$ { test is illustrated with two empirical applications from the literature.}
+In a recent paper \cite{juodis2022incidental} (JR) show that the application of the CD test proposed by \cite{pesaran2004general} to residuals from panels with latent factors results in over-rejection.
+They propose a randomized test statistic to correct for over-rejection, and add a screening component to achieve power.
+This paper considers the same problem but from a different perspective, and shows that the standard CD test remains valid if the latent factors are weak.
+A bias-corrected version, CD$^{\text{*}}$, is proposed which is shown to be asymptotically standard normal under the null of error cross-sectional independence which has power against network type alternatives.
+This result is shown to hold for pure latent factor models as well as for panel regression models with latent factors.
+The case where the errors are serially correlated is also considered.
+Small sample properties of the CD$^{\text{*}}$ test are investigated by Monte Carlo experiments and are shown to have satisfactory small sample properties.
+In an empirical application, using the CD$^{\text{*}}$ test, it is shown that there remains spatial error dependence in a panel data model for real house price changes across 377 Metropolitan Statistical Areas in the U.S., even after the effects of latent factors are filtered out.